thatguyED415/scrap_app1.2/README.md

 3. Try the following test cases:
    - Enter 10 lbs of copper (should calculate to $35.00)
    - Enter 20 lbs of aluminum (should calculate to $15.00)
-   - Enter 50 lbs of steel (should calculate to $15.00)
+   - Enter 50 lbs of Romex (should calculate to $15.00)
-   - Enter 5 lbs of brass (should calculate to $10.00)
+   - Enter 5 lbs of LV Wire (should calculate to $5.00)
-   - Enter 100 lbs of iron (should calculate to $15.00)
+   - Enter 100 lbs of MC (should calculate to $100.00)
    - Try entering invalid values (negative numbers, text) to test error handling

 ## License